yuuzanameu/BookManagement/README.md

 ## 🧪 Testing the API

-You can test the api, either using the bash scripts in `curl_test/` folder or if you want to use postman simply use the curl commands as blueprint to extract the right details and plug them into the postman UI.
+You can use the bash scripts in `curl_test/` folder and edit in required details and chmod the scripts to run curl-based tests.

+Or you can simply plug in the parameters from the curl command into the postman UI for different routes.